tomsawyer0224/sklearn_classification/README.md

 Navigate to the './results/SVC/version_0' directory for more details.
 ![image](https://github.com/user-attachments/assets/d1b7b2d0-9ba7-49b7-84ea-655861f9fba3) \
 ![image](https://github.com/user-attachments/assets/dd080565-1f40-4bc0-9f59-4c00ffbb7853) \
 6. For simplicity, this project doesn't provide a professional dataset object (like PyTorch).
-If use other datasets, modify the python file './datasets.py'
+If you use other datasets, modify the python file './datasets.py'.
 > define a new method
 ```
 def _get_yourdataset(self):